 It’s not enough to write your thoughts or communicate your message, you have to ensure you use words and register most suited for your target audience and field.
 When a professional editor takes your manuscript, one of her jobs is to help you refine your writing to ensure that it suits the target audience.
 However, when it’s poorly edited, these things are not taken care of.

 Loss of Respect

 We often accord respect to people based on how they look and their general appearance.
-This reality is seen in the fact that even if someone is very good in what they do, if their dressing portrays them differently, we can’t help but judge them accordingly.
+This reality is seen in the fact that even if someone is very good in what he does, if his dressing portrays him differently, we can’t help but judge him accordingly.
 The same reality applies in writing.
 Your readers accord you respect partly based on the kind of content they see you release because, most times, they don’t get to relate with you outside those contents.

 I know you don’t eat respect from your reader, but it affects your message and your ability to positively influence your target audience.
 That’s why it’s wisdom on your part to ensure you don’t lose it with avoidable typos and grammatical blunders.
 When your work is poorly edited, you lose your respect with your readers and the consequence is that they may not read further or not trust you or your message again.

 When your write up is riddled with errors, most of your target readers will stop reading you; but when they feel you have something to say, they will continue but with lots of difficulty in understanding what you are writing.

 As a result, you waste your reader’s time as he tries to figure out exactly what you are saying.
 You make them reread almost every sentence or paragraph as they try to understand your point.
 This damages your reputation and goes a long way to weaken the perception of your message.